andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 ![](./xxx-images/running-starter-component.png)

-We will build our component by exploiting the infrastructure of this project.
+We are going to build our component by exploiting the infrastructure of this basic project.

 ## Creating a basic component